hemmop/dotfiles/README.md

 file will load the other two (_bash_exports_ and _bash_prompt_).

-In addition it will prepend the _PERL5LIB_ environment variable with the lines found in the $HOME/.perl5lib file.
+In addition it will prepend the _PERL5LIB_ environment variable with the lines found in the $HOME/.local/perl5lib file, and add any _bin/_ directory to the path.
+Note that the lines should be the _root_ directory, i.e. the directory used when for example installing modules with cpanm.

 ### Usage